 • Delightful Image Display: Websites having heavy image content provide better UX when designed on infinite scrolling.
 Users can scroll down, scanning all the images and finding their favorite one.
 Pinterest and Flickr are the best examples of heavy image websites having infinite scrolling design.

-• Swift Browsing: Websites designed on infinite scrolling provides swift and trouble-free browsing, enhancing the UX.
+• Swift Browsing: Websites design on infinite scrolling provides swift and trouble-free browsing, enhancing the UX.
 The contents automatically get loaded as the user scrolls down.
 This in fact, reduces the effort to click on a link to get to another page and makes the browsing swift and easy .

 The Bad Experience

 • Getting to the Footer: Getting to the footer of an infinite scrolling website is next to impossible.
 It is a big problem for users to get to the footer where all the important links of the website are available.
-If a commerce oriented website is based on infinite scrolling design then it may not fulfill the purpose of the visiting user.
+If a commerce oriented website is based on infinite scrolling contemporary web design then it may not fulfill the purpose of the visiting user.
 And if the need is not met and the purpose not fulfilled, it degrades the UX.

 • Pogosticking: When a user clicks away from an infinite scrolling webpage and gets back to the website by pressing ‘back’ button, then s/he is brought to the top of the webpage.
 Losing the spot where the user left off forces him/her to put extra effort to the get to the spot or to close the website completely.
 This could to be an awful UX for the visitor.